learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 **Icon**

-  To change the what is displayed in the Marker bubble you can add the `systemImage`, `image`, or `monogram` parameters to your Marker as shown below.
+  To change what is displayed in the Marker bubble you can add the `systemImage`, `image`, or `monogram` parameters to your Marker as shown below.

   System Image:
   ```swift